 These French names ebb and flow in popularity, but they are all undeniably very French.

 ☞ READ MORE: French Nursery rhymes for baby

 Names that are classic may not always be the most popular today in France, so I put together a list of names that au courant today in Paris and the hexagon.
 The top popular names for baby boys in France have been chosen based on anecdotes as well as local French birth statistics.

 So I have to at this point, add a caveat.
-I’m not trying to discourage you but in French, boys’ names can be more difficult to pronounce for English speakers.
+I’m not trying to discourage you but French names for boys can be more difficult to pronounce for English speakers, compared to that of girls.
 In general, boys’ names end in a consonant, while girl names end in a vowel.
 If you look at my list of French girl names, almost every single one ends with an “e”.
 (This is not on purpose, those are just the names I picked!)

 But because the girls’ names end with a vowel, the last syllable is pronounced in both English and French.
 For boys’ names, we pronounce the last letter in English, but in French, it is very subtle.

 - Adrien – pronounced Ad-ri-e(n) – meaning: Wealthy

 For example, in Adrien, the “n” at the end is barely audible.
 This is the case with a lot of French boy names, so you will have to go through the list and decide for yourself.

 As with the girls’ list, I have left out the names of family and friends, to avoid being biased!
 And with that, here are some of the most popular male French names that are very au courant in France.